tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 Despite the wide variety, I think there are mostly just two main types of APIs most technical writers interact with:

-* native library APIs, such as APIs for Java, C++, and .NET
+* Native library APIs, such as APIs for Java, C++, and .NET
 * REST APIs

 With native library APIs, you deliver a library of classes of functions to users, and they incorporate this library into their projects.
 They can then call those classes or functions directly in their code, because the library has become part of their code.